focus-fire/sad/README.md

 3. Open the `sad.sln` solution file in Visual Studio if `vs2022` or `vs2019` was your desired toolset

-4. If your target toolset was `gmake2`, run the makefiles in a terminal
+4. If your target toolset was `gmake2`, run the Makefiles in a terminal

 ```
 $ make